pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative100SelfService.md

     ![](images/100/SelfServ32.png)

-- Click on **Node.JS v8.x** from the list of available software to add to this build image template.
+- Click on **Node.JS v8.x** from the list of available software to add to this build image template. _Double check the version you selected_.
 Notice that along with the version of Node.js that you just added, that this template already includes the **Required Build VM Components**, which includes Git, Java, JUnit, Maven, Ruby and Ant.
 Click on the **Done** button.

     ![](images/100/SelfServ33.png)